spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Events.md

 ````

 ## Event when Upload Button is pressed
 When the `Upload` button is pressed, the `uploadButtonPress` is fired.
 The Event is fired before the `changeBeforeCreate` event.
+It is possible to prevent the data send to the backend with the method `preventDefault` of the event.

 ### Example